 Adnan Khan: The company has been in place for over one hundred twenty-five years in the test and measurement market.
 We play a role in different segments.
 We are not really at the tail end, but we try to make sure that we go through the various testing cycles.

 You would have found all those issues, whether on the test equipment side or the chipset side.
 So that’s one area that we play into is the device chipset in the R&D phase.
-On the device chips, you could have features like 8CA, 10CA on FR2.
-They have been brought up now, & then it goes into the next phase where it’s called acceptance testing, conformance testing, whereby you need to make specific devices or networks meet the requirements set by the specifications in 3GPP, so we participate in that.
+On the device chips, you could have features like 8CA and 10CA on FR2.
+They have been brought up now, & then it goes into the next phase, which is called acceptance testing, conformance testing, whereby you need to make specific devices or networks meet the requirements set by the specifications in 3GPP, so we participate in that.

 What are the key differentiators of Anritsu Testing Solutions?

-Hema Kadia: Hey Adnan, do you also want to spend a minute in high lighting some of the advantages/differentiators that Anritsu product solutions offer?
+Hema Kadia: Hey, Adnan, do you also want to spend a minute highlighting some of the advantages/differentiators that Anritsu product solutions offer?